aws/aws-iot-device-sdk-embedded-C/README.md

 An Amazon Root CA certificate can be downloaded from [here](https://www.amazontrust.com/repository/).

-To create a provisioning template and claim credentials, sign into your AWS account and visit [here][create_provtemplate].
+To create a provisioning template and claim credentials, sign into your AWS account and follow the steps given in the [readme.md in the demo folder](./demos/fleet_provisioning/readme.md) and visit [here][create_provtemplate].
 Make sure to enable the "Use the AWS IoT registry to manage your device fleet" option.
 Once you have created the template and credentials, modify the claim certificate's policy to match the [sample policy][sample_claim_policy].

 In order to set these configurations manually, edit `demo_config.h` in the demo folder to `#define` the following: